testcontainers/testcontainers-elixir/README.md

 [https://github.com/jarlah/mix_teststcontainers](https://github.com/jarlah/mix_teststcontainers)

-### Simple example
+### In your ExUnit tests

-Here's a simple example of how to use a MySQL container in your tests:
+Here's a simple example of how to use a MySQL container in your ExUnit tests:

 ```elixir
 # test/simple_mysql_container_test.exs